GaloisInc/argo/docs/SAW.rst

   - ``type``: The :ref:`LLVM<llvm-types>` or :ref:`JVM<jvm-types>` type of this variable.

 ``pre conds``
-  A list of the specification's preconditions, as Cryptol expressions.
+  A list of the specification's preconditions, as :ref:`Cryptol terms<cryptol-json-expression>`.

 ``pre allocated``
   A list of allocations in the initial state section of the specification.
 In preconditions,